ASU-EGR304-2026-F-208/ASU-EGR304-2026-F-208.github.io/docs/04-Product-Requirements.md

     * 3.2.1 Device must display data visually to the customer(P6).<br>
 * 3.3.
 User should be able to individually control each outlet of the product.<br>
     * 3.3.1 Device outlets should be individually controller by the user(P4).<br>
 * 3.4.
-Product should have voice assistant integration for esy control.<br>
-    * 3.4.1 Device must have voice control integration with a common use assistant such as Google Assistant, Amazon Alexa, Microsoft Cortana, and Siri(P6).<br>
+Product should be operable by any idividual from 18 years or older(P1).<br>
 * 3.5.
 Product should have easily communicate to the customer which outlets are on or off without an app.<br>
-    * 3.5.1 Device must have LED indicators to show which outlets are on and which are off(P5).<br>
+    * 3.5.1 Device must have an indicator to show power on and off state of each outlet(P5).<br>

 **Customization**<br>
 * 4.1 The product shall allow the user to use multiple control methods and be able to program the device by editing the code we develop to run customized routines.<br>